Mature Masculine

 • Where will we be in five years if we stay the course?

-• What becomes possible if we don't give up?
+• What becomes possible if we do not give up?

 A long view makes the wait bearable.